-- 3. apply to serve on at least one committee;

-- 4. attend at least one meeting of the SA and register attendance with the Director of Elections;

-- 5. submit petitions endorsed by the required number of people who are eligible to vote in the election, which is the lesser of 10% of those eligible to vote in the election or:1

-- 5.1.
-100 for At-Large seats;

-- 5.2.
-75 for Arts and Sciences seats;

-- 5.3.
-25 for New Transfer seat;

-- 5.4.
-50 for all other seats.
+- 3. submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific postionin the election or: 1 - .
+200 for President and Executive Vice President - 4.2.
+100 for all other At-Large seats; - 2.3.75 for Arts and Sciences seats; - 3.4.
+25 for New Transfer seat; - 4.5.50 for all other seats. - 4. aAttend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances; - 5. aApply online [1] to serve on at least one committee of the SA - 5.6. have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)